SDA-SE/sda-spring-boot-commons/docs/web/index.md

 * Instruments common ingress and egress points from Spring applications (servlet filter, rest template, scheduled actions, message channels, feign client).
 * The service name is derived from `spring.application.name`
 * Generate and report Jaeger-compatible traces via HTTP.
-By default it sends them to a Zipkin collector on localhost (port 9411).
-Configure the location of the service using `spring.zipkin.base-url`
+By default, it sends them to a Zipkin collector on localhost (port 9411).
+Configure the location of the service using `spring.zipkin.base-url`.

 * `spring.zipkin.base.url` _string_
   * Base url to Zipkin or Zipkin Collector of Jaeger instance.